ska-telescope/ska-integration-test-harness/src/ska_integration_test_harness/README.md

 if you think this test harness can be useful for your tests, if you have any questions, proposals or feedback.
 Of course, you are more than welcome also if you want to contribute to the development of this test harness.

+## Applications

+Right now, this test harness is used for the new set of [TMC-CSP MID integration tests](https://gitlab.com/ska-telescope/ska-tmc/ska-tmc-mid-integration/-/merge_requests/234), which use the test harness to test the subarray-related operations over the TMC (with a production CSP and emulated SDP and Dishes).